-- Because the demand is entirely level and there is zero forecast error, a mere economic ordering quantity if (EOQ) of 750 units can be placed once every three months.
+- Because the demand is entirely level and zero forecast error, a mere economic ordering quantity if (EOQ) of 750 units can be placed once every three months.
 This is true even though the lead time is only for two weeks.
-This ordering quantity is represented by the orange line.
+The orange line represents this ordering quantity.
 This quantity is received into inventory every three months.

 Scenario 2: Forecast Error and Supply Variability

 Now we will change the scenario to include variability.
-The forecast error for this product is now 14.6%, and the lead time variability has been modified to 7.4%.
-Both errors apply over the procurement/production (supply) lead time.
+This product’s forecast error is now 14.6%, and the lead time variability has been modified to 7.4%.
+Both errors apply to the procurement/production (supply) lead time.
 However, safety stock is only necessary under the following scenarios:

 - When actual demand exceeds the forecast.